 INTRODUCTION to the URBAN MIRROR catalogue

-by Mireille Galinou founder of the London Arts Café, a platform for the art of cities
+by Mireille Galinou founder of the London Arts Café, a platform for the art of cities and former curator of paintings at the Museum of London

 To be a painter is still one of the harshest professions on earth.
 In many of London's artists' quarters, the garret, scarcity of money, search for recognition, are as real now as they were in the nineteenth century when the idea of the struggling bohemian artist emerged in Europe.
 So what drives a painter to paint?
 What can be gained by scrutinising the development of one London based artist?
 Can a twenty year slice out of an artist's career make us understand better the life of all artists and more importantly, their decision to communicate with us?